top of page

 Clay Coated Newsback (CCNB), White lined chipboard (WLC)

-Made from a blend of recycled newsprint, mixed secondary paper, old corrugated containers and a percentage of raw pulp.
-Commonly used for low-cost folding carton packaging due to its lower strength and printing quality output.
+Crafted from a blend of recycled newsprint, mixed secondary paper, old corrugated containers, and a proportion of raw pulp, CCNB/CRB (Clay Coated News Back/Coated Recycled Board) finds common application in economical folding carton packaging.
+Its usage is particularly prevalent in scenarios where lower strength and printing quality suffice.

 Natural Kraft (SUS) or Coated Unbleached Kraft (CUK)